 Deferred public offering costs, which primarily consist of direct, incremental legal and accounting fees relating to the IPO, are capitalized within other assets.
 The deferred issuance costs will be offset against IPO proceeds upon the consummation of the offering.
 In the event the offering is terminated, deferred offering costs will be expensed.
-The Company had incurred \$0.1 million in IPO costs as of December 31, 2015.
+The Company had incurred \$0.1 million and \$2.1 million in IPO costs as of December 31, 2015 and June 30, 2016, respectively.